bcit-ci/CodeIgniter/user_guide_src/source/libraries/caching.rst

 	.. method:: cache_info()

-		:returns: information on the entire cache
+		:returns:	Information on the entire cache database
+		:rtype:	mixed

 		This method will return information on the entire cache.
 		::